questianon/sdupdates/README.md

 * Tip: combining natural language sentences and tags can create a better training

-* Training a TI on 6gb: https://pastebin.com/iFwvy5Gy
+* Training a TI on 6gb (not sure if safe or even works, instructions by uploader anon): https://pastebin.com/iFwvy5Gy
 	* Have xformers enabled.
 	> This diff does 2 things.
 	> 1. enables cross attention optimizations during TI training.
 Voldy disabled the optimizations during training because he said it gave him bad results.
 However, if you use the InvokeAI optimization or xformers after the xformers fix it does not give you bad results anymore.